 The Conejo Schools Foundation Board is comprised of volunteers from our community including parents, teachers, PTA & PFA presidents, business & civic leaders and school administrators.Their biographical information is below:

 MIKE SOULES - PresidentMike Soules is the President of Corwin Press, an educational publishing company dedicated to "Helping Educators Do Their Work Better".
 Mike recently held the position of General Manager for Teachscape, a for-profit, private educational Professional Services company.
 Having also served in senior executive positions at Laureate Online Education and the Channel One Network, Mike has focused his career on marrying innovative technology with practical applications for educators nationwide.
-He received B.A.’s in History and Political Science from UCLA, is a life member of the UCLA Alumni Association, served on the CVUSD District Advisory Council, member of the Lang Ranch School Site Council, served on the USC Rossier School of Education Board of Councilors, is active at St. Maximillian Kolbe and the Conjeo Valley YMCA Indian Guides.
+He received B.A.’s in History and Political Science from UCLA, is a life member of the UCLA Alumni Association, served on the CVUSD District Advisory Council, member of the Lang Ranch School Site Council, served on the USC Rossier School of Education Board of Councilors, is active at St. Maximillian Kolbe and the Conjeo Valley YMCA Indian Guides and the Ventura County Workforce Investment Board.
 Mike and his wife, Michelle, have three sons in the CVUSD.

 In 2004, Sue became a Realtor currently with Troop Real Estate in Thousand Oaks.
 Before becoming a Realtor, she owned and operated a wholesale/retail company in Thousand Oaks with clients throughout the state of California.
 Sue resides in Thousand Oaks with her husband and two sons.
-Christopher, a TOHS graduate, attends Cal State Channel Islands and Matthew is a senior at TOHS.
+Christopher and Matthew, both TOHS graduate, attend Cal State Channel Islands.

 DR. JEFF DAVIS

 DIANNE BADOUD MCKAY